-There weren’t any Christmas trees or carols in the air, but pain, oppression, and poverty on the very first Christmas Eve.
-There were no three kings present in the first Christmas, and there was no star shining down on the manger.
+Many people understand Christmas from Christmas cards, carols, and decorations in shopping malls, rather than understanding from the scripture.
+There weren’t any Christmas trees or Christmas carols on the air, but pain, oppression, and poverty on the very first Christmas.
+There were no three kings present on the first Christmas, and there was no star shining down on the manger.
 The reality of Christmas is not as cute as you see in the Christmas cards.
-Christmas is not a myth, not a tradition, not a dream; it was a historical event that took place in the Middle Eastern region, involving real people with real emotions, real hardships, and struggles of lives.
+Christmas is not a myth, not a tradition, not a dream; it is a historical event that took place in the Middle Eastern region, involving real people with real emotions, real hardships, and struggles of life.
 Our society is filled with unnecessary, insignificant, and meaningless things that swallowed up the reality of Christmas.
-Once, wise men and shepherds came to worship Jesus.
-Today we have wild parties and the babe of Bethlehem has been replaced by a fat huckster called Santa.

 FOUR Forgotten realities in Christmas